Contributing to a child's pension

 What isn’t widely understood is that if someone pays money into your pension, this contribution is treated as if you made it.
-For the recipient, this brings three potential benefits:
+For the recipient, as well as potentially reducing the size of the donor’s estate for inheritance tax purposes, this brings three potential benefits:

-From the point of view of the donor, combined with the pleasure of helping their child build a bigger pension, this transfer potentially reduces the size of their estate for inheritance tax purposes provided it satisfies one of the tests for exclusion from IHT.
+From the point of view of the donor, combined with the pleasure of helping their child build a bigger pension, this transfer potentially reduces the size of their estate for inheritance tax purposes provided it satisfies one of the tests for exclusion from inheritance tax.
 This includes a gift made more than seven years before the donor dies, a regular gift which doesn’t reduce the donor’s standard of living or anything within the annual £3,000 ‘gift allowance’.

-There are other options for older clients with money to spare.
-If they’ve exhausted their own annual or lifetime limits on pension savings, they may have a spouse or partner who hasn’t, and this is someone else who might be happy to receive a contribution into their pension.
+There are other options for older individuals with money to spare.
+If they’ve exhausted their own annual allowance on pension savings, they may have a spouse or partner who hasn’t, and this is someone else who might be happy to receive a contribution into their pension.

 But there can be no doubt, the potential for supporting an adult child through a pension contribution is probably a neglected area of family financial planning and one which can benefit donor and recipient alike.

 You can see more detailed case studies about third party contributions in the following two articles on our adviser website: Saving for future generations.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.